Gigas002/wau/README.md

 ### manifest

-`wau manifest` -- generates `manifest.toml` file.
-By default, uses `config.toml` values as arguments
+`wau manifest` -- generates `manifest.toml` file in default location (see configuration section above)

-sub-commands:
+#### optional args

+- `--output %path%` -- the output path for `manifest.toml` file, in case you don't want to override one in your default location
+- `--config %path%` -- path to your `config.toml` file in case it's not in default location or you want to use different config file

+#### sub-commands

 - `install %path%` -- install addons from provided `manifest.toml` file

-optional args:
+#### optional args

-- `--output %path%` -- path to your output `manifest.toml` file.
-By default will write or override one into `~/.config/wau/manifest.toml`
-- `--wow %path%` -- path to your wow installation.
-If wow root provided - flavor decided automatically.
-If flavor provided - specify flavor manually
-- `--config %path%` -- path to your `config.toml` file in case it's not in default location
+- `--config %path%` -- path to your `config.toml` file in case it's not in default location or you want to use different config file

 ### update

 `wau`/`wau update` -- updates (or installs non-existent) addons using `manifest.toml` data

-optional args:
+#### optional args

-- `--config %path%` -- path to your `config.toml` file in case it's not in default location
+- `--config %path%` -- path to your `config.toml` file in case it's not in default location or you want to use different config file

 ### search

 `wau %addon_name%`/`wau search %addon_name%` -- search for addon on supported providers

-optional args:
+#### optional args

-- `--config %path%` -- path to your `config.toml` file in case it's not in default location
+- `--config %path%` -- path to your `config.toml` file in case it's not in default location or you want to use different config file

 ### install

 `wau install %addon_name%` -- install addon

-optional args:
+#### optional args

-- `--config %path%` -- path to your `config.toml` file in case it's not in default location
+- `--config %path%` -- path to your `config.toml` file in case it's not in default location or you want to use different config file

 ### remove

 `wau remove %addon_name%` -- removes addon

-optional args:
+#### optional args

-- `--config %path%` -- path to your `config.toml` file in case it's not in default location
+- `--config %path%` -- path to your `config.toml` file in case it's not in default location or you want to use different config file

 ## roadmap